awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

 `--end-time`
 Optionally specifies that log files delivered on or before the specified UTC timestamp value will be validated\.
 The default value is the current UTC time \(`Date.now()`\)\.
 Example: `2015-01-08T12:31:41Z`\.
 For the time range specified, the `validate-logs` command checks only the log files that are referenced in their corresponding digest files\.
 No other log files in the Amazon S3 bucket are checked\.
-For more information, see [Checking Whether a Particular File was Delivered by CloudTrail ](#cloudtrail-log-file-validation-cli-validate-logs-check-file)\.
+For more information, see [Checking whether a particular file was delivered by CloudTrail](#cloudtrail-log-file-validation-cli-validate-logs-check-file)\.

 `--s3-bucket`
 Optionally specifies the Amazon S3 bucket where the digest files are stored\.
 If a bucket name is not specified, the AWS CLI will retrieve it by calling `DescribeTrails()`\.